 There are several varieties on the market, but twist drill bits are the most prevalent.
 They come in various diameters and brands to fit your needs.
 The most common type of drill bit is HSS (high-speed steel).
 When choosing, consider the material and the hole size you want to make up to 16mm.

 They are ideal for use with wood, some metals, plastics, and other substances.
 A wide range of sets for household or workshop use in popular 1 – 13 mm or the imperial equivalent.

 A Brad-point wood drill bit has a sharp point to position the workpiece with two spurs for cutting.
 This allows for greater accuracy and stability when drilling.

 Woodworkers know that the best for hardwood and softwood is a brad point drill bit.
 The cutting action is clean and sharp, preventing splintering on the exit hole.
 A (lip and spur) bradpoint centres itself, so you don’t have to worry about drifting.

-With a clean cutting action, it is ideal for precise dowel holes in wooden workpieces, with sizes between 3 – 13mm.
+With a clean cutting action, it is ideal for precise dowel holes in wooden workpieces, between 3 – 13mm.

 3. Auger Bit

 The auger drill bit has a threaded tip that can cut a large deep hole.
 Augers produce cleaner holes than regular woodworking drill bits.
 They also offer a more energy-efficient solution.

 The auger bit is ideal for drilling through tougher materials.
 It is 18 inches long, so it can go deep into timber.
 They feel more rigid and robust, making them an excellent option for tougher projects.
 It is possible to use with an electric drill, though it will pull through at an alarming rate and no control, better off in a hand brace.